 Provident Fund and employees' state insurance schemes:

-The Company's contributions to both these schemes are expensed in the Statement of Profit and Loss.
+The Company's contributions to both these schemes are recognized as an expense in the Statement of Profit and Loss.
 The Company has no further obligations under these plans beyond its monthly contributions.

-Defined retirement benefit plans comprising of gratuity, post-retirement medical benefits and other terminal benefits, are recognised based on the present value of defined benefit obligation which is computed using the projected unit credit method, with actuarial valuations being carried out at the end of each annual reporting period.
+Defined retirement benefit plans comprising of gratuity, post-retirement medical benefits and other terminal benefits, are recognized based on the present value of defined benefit obligation, which is computed using the projected unit credit method, with actuarial valuations being carried out at the end of each annual reporting period.
 These are accounted either as current employee cost or included in cost of assets as permitted.

 iii.
-Actuarial gains and losses are recognised in OCI as and when incurred.
+Actuarial gains and losses are recognized in OCI as and when incurred.

 The net interest cost is calculated by applying the discount rate to the net balance of the defined benefit obligation and the fair value of plan assets.
 This cost is included in employee benefit expense in the Statement of Profit and Loss.